 Parenthetical Definition:

-Most businesses use accrual accounting (recording transactions when they are deemed to have occurred) when reporting taxes or presenting financial statements.
+Most businesses use accrual accounting (recording transactions when the related work has been performed) when reporting taxes or presenting financial statements.

 Sentence Definition:

 Accrual accounting is a method of recording transactions at the time when revenue is earned, or expenses incurred rather than when cash exchanges hands.
 Earning or incurring is deemed to have happened when the related activity has been completed.